jezzsantos/automate/docs/authoring.md

 ### Add CLI commands

+!!! abstract "Concept"
-**Concept**: A "CLI Command" is simply a type of automation that executes another command-line program (with arguments).
+A "CLI Command" is simply a type of automation that executes another command-line program (with arguments).

 To add a new CLI command to any element/collection in the pattern: `automate edit add-cli-command "<APPLICATIONNAME>" --aschildof "{<ANEXPRESSION>}"`